prokls/cnf-analysis-py/README.rst

 ``esawn_uw3.debugged.cnf`` used 8 GB RAM.

+Thrashing can dramatically reduce performance.
+Hence, if your entire memory is used, consider cancellation.
+Use
+``units = total virtual memory / (avg file size * 10)`` to determine
+the recommended number of parallel units.

-Certainly this implementation is not very memory efficient, but also for large files, you should not run out of memory.
+Certainly this implementation is **not very memory efficient**.

 Dependencies
 ------------